RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Deploying-your-Web-Connection-Application/Deploying-to-Low-Cost-ASP-NET-Hosts/Deploying-to-Low-Cost-ASP-NET-Hosts.md

-﻿Web Connection works under Windows 10, 8, 7 and Vista as well as under Windows Server 2016, 2012 and 2008.
+Web Connection works under Windows 10, 8, 7 and Vista as well as under Windows Server 2016, 2012 and 2008.
 When installing Web Connection automatically configures itself for operation under these Windows versions.
 These versions use **IIS7**,**IIS8** and **IIS10** all of which use the same configuration interface and features.
 If you see a reference to IIS 7 assume it'll work in versions 7 through 10 as well.

 This topic describes configuration through the Web Connection Console UI, using programmatic tools and manually configuring IIS and Web Connection by hand.